iamshadmirza/BlogsByShad/blogs/websocket-basics/README.md

 4. A client receives the response.
 5. The connection is closed.

 This is basically how the communication between Client and Server works.
-Now get a closer look on step no. 5.
+Now get a closer look at step no. 5.
 > Connection is closed.

 The HTTP request has served its purpose and it is no longer needed, hence the connection is closed.